marco262/my_wiki/data/dnd/class/eldritch-knight.md

 ## Spellcasting

 When you reach 3rd level, you augment your martial prowess with the ability to cast spells.
-See the [[[general:Spellcasting Rules]]] section and the [[[class-spell-list:wizard spells|wizard spell list]]].
+See the [[[general:Spellcasting Rules]]] section and the [wizard spell list](/dnd/class_spell_list/wizard/true).

-**Cantrips.** You learn two cantrips of your choice from the [[[class-spell-list:wizard spells|wizard spell list]]].
+**Cantrips.** You learn two cantrips of your choice from the [wizard spell list](/dnd/class_spell_list/wizard/true).
 You learn an additional wizard cantrip of your choice at 10th level.

 **Spell Slots.** The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your wizard spells of 1st level and higher.[((bibcite errata))] To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 For example, if you know the 1st-level spell *[[[spell:shield]]]* and have a 1st-level and a 2nd-level spell slot available, you can cast *[[[spell:shield]]]* using either slot.

-**Spells Known of 1st-Level and Higher.** You know three 1st-level wizard spells of your choice, two of which you must choose from the abjuration and evocation spells on the [[[class-spell-list:wizard spells|wizard spell list]]].
+**Spells Known of 1st-Level and Higher.** You know three 1st-level wizard spells of your choice, two of which you must choose from the abjuration and evocation spells on the [wizard spell list](/dnd/class_spell_list/wizard/true).

 The Spells Known column of the Eldritch Knight Spellcasting table shows when you learn more wizard spells of 1st level or higher.
 Each of these spells must be an abjuration or evocation spell of your choice, and must be of a level for which you have spell slots.
 For instance, when you reach 7th level in this class, you can learn one new spell of 1st or 2nd level.